c-lis/morelocale/CLA.md

 This license is for your protection as a Contributor as well as the protection of C-LIS CO., LTD. and its users; it does not change your rights to use your own Contributions for any other purpose.

-If you have not already done so, please complete and submit to:
+If you have not already done so, please complete and submit:

  * https://github.com/c-lis/c-lis/blob/master/CLA.md